Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 - The API ``xrtGraphSuspend`` is used to suspend the graph immediately
 - The API ``xrtGraphEnd(graphHandle,5000)`` is  ending the graph after 5000 AIE cycles from the previous graph start.

-       - If the graph was already run more than 5000 AIE cycles the graph is suspended immediately.
+       - If the graph was already run more than 5000 AIE cycles the graph ends immediately.
        - Using ``xrtGraphEnd`` eliminates the capability of rerunning the Graph (without loading PDI and a graph reset again).